New concentration inequalities for suprema of empirical processes: Main result

+for all $1\leq i \leq n$.
+To allow for an extension to countably infinite families of functions $\mathcal F$ via the monotoneous convergence theorem, we assume that the constant $M$ is independent of $N$.
+Finally, we stress that the envelope $\mathcal{E}$ is typically much larger than the single random vectors $Z(j)$, that is, $M\gg\sigma$.

+Asymptotically ($n\to\infty$), the processes \eqref{eq.intro.ep} and \eqref{eq.intro.rv} are typically governed by the central limit theorem.
+We study in this paper, however, the nonasymtotic behavior ($n$ finite) of the process \eqref{eq.intro.rv} (and thus of \eqref{eq.intro.ep}).
+For $n$ finite, \textit{concentration inequalities} provide bounds for the deviations in both directions from the mean or related quantities.
+Similarly, \textit{deviation inequalities} provide bounds for the deviation in one direction only.
+We are especially interested in bounds that depend only on $n$, $M$, $\sigma $, and $p$.
+The bounds should, in particular, not depend on the functions $f$ and therefore not on $\me Z$ or $\mathcal F$.

-\section{Main Result}
+\section{Main result}

 We are mainly concerned with concentration inequalities for unbounded empirical processes that only fulfill weak moment conditions.
-Additionally, we want to incorporate empirical processes with envelopes that may be much larger than the single functions under consideration.\\
+In particular, we are interested in bounds that only depend on $n$, $M$, $\sigma$, and $p$ and incorporate empirical processes with envelopes that may be much larger than the single functions under consideration.